-On the German beverage market, which is characterized by a declining consumption of alcoholic beverages and a strongly increasing consumption of non-alcoholic beverages (BMELV, Table 311, various years), fruit juice has been a very interesting category for decades now.
-Although per-capita consumption fell somewhat, i.e. from 39.6 (1990) to 36.3 (2010) liters per year and, thus, to 12.5 % of non-alcoholic beverage consumption, Germany has been the country with the highest per-capita consumption of fruit juice in the European Union.
-In the year 2010, the country was followed by Finland (31.2 liters per capita and year), Austria (28.7 liters) and the Netherlands (27.9 liters).
+Fruit juice consumption fell from 39.6 (1990) to 36.3 (2010) liters per capita and year and, thus, to 12.5 % of non-alcoholic beverage consumption in Germany.
+Despite this loss of market share in quantity terms, Germany has been the country with the highest per-capita consumption of fruit juice in the European Union for years.
+The country is followed by Finland (31.2 liters per capita and year in 2010), Austria (28.7 liters) and the Netherlands (27.9 liters) [VdF 2011].
 Moreover, fruit juice is a typical high-value product in the beverage industry with a higher relative importance in value rather than in quantity terms.
-Orange juice (8.7 liters) and apple juice (8.1 liters) dominated in 2010 - as in the last decades - the per-capita consumption of fruit juices in Germany, followed by different nectars.
+Table 1 shows for Germany that orange juice (8.7 liters) and apple juice (8.1 liters) dominate the per-capita consumption of fruit juices, followed by different nectars.

-An essential feature of German retailing, that is also important for our analysis, is the high and increasing share of discounters.
-The major share of non-alcoholic beverages in Germany is distributed by discounters (GFK Consumer Scan), followed by large department stores ( $\geq 1,500 \text{ m}^2$ ) and traditional retailers and supermarkets ( $\leq 1,499 \text{ m}^2$ ).
+It is an essential feature of German retailing that the share of discounters is very high and has grown substantially.
+Table 2 shows that the major share of non-alcoholic beverages in Germany is distributed by discounters, followed by large department stores ($\ge 1,500 \text{ m}^2$) and traditional retailers and supermarkets ($\le 1,499 \text{ m}^2$).
 The discounters' market share increased from 35.0 % in 2002 to 55.3 % in 2010, at the expense of all other types of retailers.
 The loss of market share was particularly strong for beverage retail markets with a decline from 17.4 % (2002) to 7.6 % (2010).